helidon-io/helidon-examples/examples/integrations/neo4j/neo4j-mp/README.md

 * Enables Class Data Sharing by default to reduce startup time.
 * Contains a customized `start` script to simplify CDS usage and support debug and test modes.

-You can build a custom JRI in two different ways:
-* Local
-* Using Docker

-### Local build

 ```
 # build the JRI
 mvn package -Pjlink-image